Can Light Heal Pain?

 Several years went by.
 I was finishing up my book, The Truth About Chronic Pain Treatments: The Best and Worst Strategies For Becoming Pain Free, when I noticed that a couple of chiropractors were taking out full page ads in my local newspaper touting a miraculous cure for neuropathy.
 I wanted my book to be comprehensive so I decided to investigate.
 What I found was amazing.

 I learned that there are two kinds of lasers used for medical purposes.
 High power lasers are used to cut through tissue; low level lasers have the opposite effect—they stimulate tissue repair.
 In low level laser therapy (LLLT), a light is applied to an area of the body to relieve pain, reduce inflammation, and promote tissue regeneration.
 The light is usually a laser (concentrated light) or LED (more diffuse light) in the red or near infrared spectrum.
-It’s typically applied to the injured area for a very short time, generally a minute or so in each relevant area, a few times a week for a few weeks.
+It’s typically applied to the injured area for a short time in each relevant area, a few times a week for a few weeks.
 The effect has been compared to photosynthesis, in which the absorbed light causes a chemical change in the tissue.

 The process by which low level lasers promote healing is called photomodulation.
 Three levels of effects have been identified.

 - Primary tissue effects are direct chemical effects on cells.
 LLLT increases the production of adenosine triphosphate (ATP), the fuel our cells use for energy.
 The more ATP available to our cells, the faster we heal.
 LLLT also increases the permeability of cell membranes, which allows waste products to be removed and nutrition to be absorbed into the cells more efficiently.